aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 #### $first

-In a repeat template the `$first` variable will be `true` if this is the first iteration in the `repeat.for` loop.
+In a repeat template, the `$first` variable will be `true` if this is the first iteration in the `repeat.for` loop.
 If the iteration is not the first iteration, then this value will be `false`.

 ```html
 <ul>